kabk/go-theses-17-manus-nijhoff/writings/chapter-as-I-walk-through-the-silicon-valley.md

-As I walk through the Silicon Valley:
+#As I walk through the Silicon Valley

-(INTRODUCING THE TECH INDUSTRY)
+##(INTRODUCING THE TECH INDUSTRY)

+Idea of GAFAM.

 Public Image

-Idea of GAFAM.

 TED - Reverence for technology instead of commitment to technology